nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 3. Deposit your entire inventory into the Chest.
 Withdraw the following:
    - Fiberglass Rod
    - Furnace
-   - Iron Ore
+   - 25 Iron Ore
-   - Gold Ore
+   - Up to 25 Gold Ore
-   - Coal
+   - Ten Coal
    - Chubs
 4. Travel to The Mountain fishing spot.